hogbergmarkus/golfers-dream/README.md

 |I can read bookings made by users                           |X  |   |
 |I can edit bookings made by users                           |X  |   |
 |I can delete bookings made by users                         |X  |   |

+#### Conclusion of User Story Testing

+This website was developed for the purpose of letting users book a stay att a golf resort.

+The needs of said user would be to be able to see what the resort offers, sign in, and create a booking.

+Furthermore, allowing users to edit and delete their own bookings, relieves the resort that administration,

+and also speeds up the process for the user.

+Being able to contact the resort without an account through the contact form,

+will likely increase the amount of bookings made in the end.
+When a user is uncertain about a website,

+they are more likely to leave, but being able to contact the website helps relieve this barrier.

 ## Bugs